 Absalon emphasizes study groups as a working method.
 Enhancing study and professional competencies as well as learning outcome, it is a core activity in all education programmes.
 At Absalon, we share a common practice of frame setting and supporting the students' work in study groups.
 The end of this practice is partly to strengthen study groups as a learning space partly to train students in collaboration, as this is a vital professional competence for a graduate.
-Absalon's practice involves among other things that from 2022 onwards students will receive:
+Absalon's practice involves among other things that students will receive:

-- Specific training in professional collaboration practice including tasks on the first semester. - Detailed expectations to and framework of the study group work as well as the reasoning behind.
+- Detailed expectations to and framework of the study group work as well as the reasoning behind why it is important. - Specific training in professional collaboration practice including mandatory tasks.